csmahi/customer-shopping-behavior-analysis/README.md

 Subscription opportunities
 Retention strategies
 Product and category performance

-The objective is simple: turn customer data into insights that help the business improve retention, engagement and revenue.
+The objective is simple:
+Turn customer data into insights that help the business improve retention, engagement and revenue.